mitchejj/nullog.net/src/index.md

 ---
-layout: layout/index.hbs
+layout: layout/base.hbs
 templateEngineOverride: hbs,md
-title: /index
+title: "mitchejj"
 ---

-We all have digital lives scattered across multiple online services; the `nullog.net` serves as my primary email presence.
-This website serves as the entry point my digital-self.
+We all have digital lives scattered across multiple online services; [nullog.net][history] exist as the primary [portal][social] to [my][whoami] digital-self.

-[whoami]: /whoami
+[whoami]: /whoami "Who am I, and what is mitchejj?"
-[history]: /README
+[history]: /history "Revisionist history!"
+[social]: /social "A collection of places where I'm found online"